bigtestjs/bigtestjs.io/source/guides/getting-started/introduction.html.md

 ## Testing philosophy

-- test like a user
-- test the _result_ of the action in the app, not stubbing or setting test specific attributes to check
+[TODO, maybe this isn't the proper heading?]

 When writing tests with BigTest it's important to write tests like a user will be using your app.
+When a person is interacting with your app, they’re using their mouse and keyboard which is translating to browser events that your app responds to.
+They’re clicking things and expecting to achieve results.
+This is what our app’s tests should do
+too: send browser events and assert that there was feedback.

-For example, if you have tests where you reach into a components or controllers state, that's not a proper BigTest.
-All interactions should come from a user.
+If you have tests where you reach into a components or controllers state, that's not a proper BigTest.
+All interactions should come from userland.

+## How does it work?

+BigTest mounts and renders your application into the browser.
+Then the tests you have written will be executed.
+Interactor drives the the application around, which is right there inside of the browser with the tests and the rendered application.
+This is the key difference between BigTest and other testing frameworks.
+BigTest doesn't have a seperate process that controls the browser, which is why you can just visit a URL and the tests will run.

+At a high level BigTest:

+- Starts your applications server (which bundles the tests & app)
+- Launches the browser(s)
+- Starts running the test runner
+- Interactor drives the application around (click this, visit that route, etc)
+- Results are reported back to the CLI

 ## Packages that make up BigTest